The History of Search Engine Optimization (Google’s Origin Story)

 The algorithms used by the major search engines, such as Google, are complex and consist of many factors.
 These factors include “hard factors,” or external influences, such as the total number of backlinks to a website or page, and also social media recommendations.[14]

-Another set of factors stems from the page itself and how it is constructed.
-Search engines analyze both external and internal factors in determining where a page will be ranked in terms of search results.
+Another set of factors stems from the page itself and how its creators construct it.
+Search engines analyze both external and internal factors to determine where they will rank a page in terms of search results.
 Another way of understanding these terms is to think of “on page” factors and “off page factors.”

 The top ranking “on page” factors include Title Tags, Meta Descriptions, content quality, keywords used, and crawler friendliness.